 6. The next step is to set up your weekly ordering schedule.
-Please note this is the days/hours that customers will be able to order from you which may differ from your opening hours if your service isn't available for the full length of your opening hours.
+Please note these are the days/hours that customers will be able to order from you which may differ from your opening hours if your service isn't available for the full length of your opening hours.

-You can specify date only or date & time.
+You can specify the date only or the date & time.
 See how scheduled ordering can be adapted for different industries if you are not sure what option to choose.

-8. At the very top of your Store Preferences, you can also add multiple alternative emails if you have specific staff managing orders for you who use a different email address from your website admin person.
+8. At the very top of your Store Preferences, you can also add multiple alternative emails if you have specific staff managing orders for you who use a different email address from your website admin email address.

 The customer experience at checkout

 When your customer goes to check out, they will need to enter their email address and select the delivery method.
 They will also need to select the date and the time slot if you have selected date & time in your Store Preference weekly ordering schedule where they will see the delivery or pickup message you set up in your Store Preference.